litmuschaos/litmus-docs/website/versioned_docs/version-3.0.0/concepts/chaos-workflow.md

 ```

 Here in this template, we can see different steps are present.
-These include installing the chaos faults, executing the chaos engine of the faults and at the end we have the revert chaos step which deletes/removes the resources that were created as part of the chaos experiment.
+These include installing the chaos faults, executing the chaos engine of the faults, and at the end we have the revert chaos step which deletes/removes the resources that were created as part of the chaos experiment.

 Some additional checks can be added with the faults in the form of probes.
-These probes are defined in the ChaosEngines of the faults and are updated when the faults execution takes place.
+These probes are defined in the ChaosEngines of the faults and are updated when the fault execution takes place.
 The overall chaos experiment result can be viewed with the ChaosResult CRD which contains the `verdict` and the `probeSuccessPercentage` (a ratio of successful checks v/s total probes).

 ## What is a run?

-A chaos experiment run can be defined as single/one-time execution of the chaos experiment.
+A chaos experiment run can be defined as a single/one-time execution of the chaos experiment.
 There can be multiple runs of a single chaos experiment.
 If the chaos experiment consists of a cron syntax, it will run periodically according to the cron provided in the chaos experiment.

 ## What is Resilience Score?

-**Resiliency score** is the measure of how resilient is the chaos experiment when different chaos experiments are performed on the Kubernetes System.
+**Resiliency score** is an overall measure of the resiliency of a system for a given chaos experiment, which is obtained upon executing the constituent experiment faults on that system.

 While creating a chaos experiment, certain weights are assigned to all the faults present in the chaos experiment.
 These weights signify the priority/importance of the fault.
-The higher the weight, the more significant is the fault.
+The higher the weight, the more significant the fault is.

 In ChaosCenter, the weight priority is generally divided into three sections: